Massage Therapy Career

 What to Expect from a Career in Massage Therapy

-The number of massages given over the last ten years has tripled and becuase of this, massage therapy has become one of the fastest growing careers in health care.
-Massage therapists practice in a wide variety of settings including, spas, doctor's offices, hospitals, resorts, cruise ships, sports teams, airports and many other locations.
+The number of massages given over the last ten years has tripled and because of this, massage therapy has become one of the fastest growing careers in health care.
+Massage therapists practice in a wide variety of settings including, spas, doctor’s offices, hospitals, resorts, cruise ships, sports teams, airports and many other locations.
 A new trend is for large corporations to hire massage therapists to come in -house and provide massages to their employees.
 Another popular trend is for entrepreneurial massage therapists to set up their own practice or become independent contractors, which can be very lucrative.

 Becoming a massage therapist involves dedication to your training as well as the science and art of alternative and natural health.
 Science based studies have confirmed the benefits massage has had on stress, pain, circulation and many other ailments plaguing the population.
 Massage provides an overall sense of well-being.
 As a massage therapist you will continually be advancing your career by applying and practicing your techniques as well as by learning new techniques.
 Some massage therapists end up specializing in one particular type of massage and can earn a very good living.